hbivnm/hbivnm-tf2-config/archive/README.md

 # hbivnm config archive
-This subdirectory contains some old configs of mine.
+This subdirectory contains some old (read: failed) configs of mine.
 Explore to your heart's content!